ClaudeZsb/muddoc/docs/source/descriptions/002_autonomous_world.rst

 .. note::

-  The latter, compared to the former, can introduce permission control. ``World`` can judge whether there's permission to update specific tables based on ``msg.sender``.
+  The latter, compared to the former, can introduce access control. ``World`` can judge whether there's access to update specific tables based on ``msg.sender``.

-  The former, not departing from the ``World`` context, can modify all its own ``slots``, meaning it has write permission for all tables, and cannot be restricted at the contract level.
+  The former, not departing from the ``World`` context, can modify all its own ``slots``, meaning it has write access to all tables, and cannot be restricted at the contract level.

 The common point of both methods is that **World serves as the unified entry